mvankatwyk1/NBA-Salary-Prediction/README.md

 Building different machine learning models:
 1) Encode the data using the get_dummies from pandas for "Pos" (Position) and "Tm" (Team).
 These are both categorical variables.
 2) Split the data using a train and test dataset
-3) Try different machine learning models to find the model for best prediction (some options are: Decision Tree, Random Forest, SVR, Extra Trees, Lasso, Ridge, Elastic Net)
+3) Try different machine learning models to find the model for best prediction (some options are: Decision Tree, Random Forest, SVR, Extra Trees, Lasso, Ridge, Elastic Net) using mean absolute error (MAE) and timing how long it takes to fit the model.
 4) Run a Grid Search to find the best parameters for each model
 5) Get feature importances and find the top five most important features for the model.
 Graph these features.